THE MURALS ON SITE

 The murals depict key moments in the neighbourhood’s history during the Troubles.
 The three artists, each born and raised in the Bogside, painted the murals in order to remember and commemorate the traumatic incidents that shaped the lives of them and their community.

-In the late 1960’s, inspired by the civil rights movement in America, they took to the streets to protest against their marginalised status and for their right to be treated as full British citizens.
+In the late 1960’s, inspired by the civil rights movement in America, they started to organise marches to protest against this situation and to call for their rights to be treated as full British citizens.

 The murals depict important moments of the Troubles to include the early Civil Rights Marches, the Battle of the Bogside, civil rights campaigner Bernadette Devlin McAliskey, Bloody Sunday, the Hunger Strike, Nobel Peace Prize winner John Hume and, not least, the death of many children, including family and friends of the artists.

 Since the Peace Agreement, politicians on both sides have been keen rewrite history to their own advantage and re-brand Northern Ireland as an inclusive ‘post-conflict’ society.
 Yet, despite a peace agreement and a power-sharing government, its social fabric still contains deeply ingrained sectarian divisions.